Call Center Leader Job Interview Questions

 Core Responsibilities:

 • Team Leadership and Development: Lead, motivate, and develop a team of contact center agents to ensure they're providing excellent customer service.
-This includes hiring, training, and coaching staff.
+This includes reducing call center turnover, hiring, training, and coaching staff.

 • Operational Management: Oversee the daily operations of the contact center, ensuring efficiency and effectiveness in handling customer inquiries and issues.